 This is the national holiday of France, so you should expect all businesses to be closed as almost everyone takes the day off to celebrate.

 This holiday celebrates the Catholic tradition of the Virgin Mary going to heaven.

 It’s considered a “Holy Day of Obligation,” meaning that any devout Catholic is expected to attend mass on this day.

-Another French tradition is visiting the city of Lourdes, where it’s believed a young girl named Bernadette saw a vision of Mary back in 1858.
+One popular tradition is visiting Lourdes, where it’s believed a young girl named Bernadette saw a vision of Mary way back in 1858.

-Every year on November 1, the French people honor the memory of deceased relatives as well as that of well-known Catholic saints.
+This is the day when the French people honor the memory of deceased relatives, as well as Catholic saints.

 The celebration actually begins the night before on All Hallow’s Eve, coinciding with Halloween.

-French people celebrate by visiting the graves of their loved ones to leave flowers (usually chrysanthemums) or lighted candles.
+People celebrate by visiting the graves of their loved ones to leave flowers (usually chrysanthemums) or lighting candles.